top of page

 Kickapoo Tribal Government

-The Kickapoo Tribe in Kansas is a federally recognized sovereign Indian Tribe, and is organized in accordance with section 16 of the Indian Reorganization Act of 1934, as amended by the Act of June 15, 1935.
+The Kickapoo Tribe, a federally recognized sovereign Indian Tribe, is organized under the provisions of section 16 of the Indian Reorganization Act of 1934, as amended by the Act of June 15, 1935.

-Kickapoo Constitution and By-Laws established the procedures to elect a governing body called the Kickapoo Tribal Council, a body of seven elected enrolled members of the Kickapoo Tribe to serve three-year terms.
-The Kickapoo Tribal Council is the official governing body for the Kickapoo Tribe and is so authorized in Section 1, in Article III of the Kickapoo Constitution and By-Laws.
-They have enumerated powers as to negotiate with Federal, State, and local governments.
+The Kickapoo Constitution and By-Laws delineated the procedures for electing a governing body known as the Kickapoo Tribal Council.
+This council comprises seven elected enrolled members of the Kickapoo Tribe, each serving a two-year term.
+The Kickapoo Tribal Council serves as the official governing body for the Kickapoo Tribe, as in the Kickapoo Constitution and By-Laws.
+The council possesses enumerated powers, including the authority to negotiate with Federal, State, and local governments.

-The Kansas Kickapoo people have their own traditions, history, culture, and language.
-The Kickapoo Reservation covers a five-by-six mile area and is located approximately five miles west of Horton, Kansas.
-The tribal enrollment office reports a total membership of 1,610 as of October 2018.
+The Kickapoo people possess their own distinct traditions, historical background, cultural heritage, and language.
+The Kickapoo Reservation spans a twelve-by-twenty-mile expanse and is situated approximately forty north of Topeka, Kansas.
+As of May 2025, the tribal enrollment office has recorded a total membership of 1,512 individuals.

 Get in Touch